songlinjian/Yeti-Project/doc/Apply_research_grant.md

 * Tools during the experiment of Yeti, like BIND pathces, softwire tools, some visualiztiing page for syste monitoring;
 * policies recommandation from the experience of Yeti root operation experiment
-* if avaiable and applicable, it is good to prodcue some updat and reslut to APNIC blog periodically
+* if avaiable and applicable, it is good to prodcue some update and reslut to APNIC blog periodically

+Deliverable:
+D1.
+Two research papers or Technical reports on Yeti experiments D2.
+One IETF experiment draft on Yeti Technical activity and findings D3.
+One software tools developed for Yeti DNS project D4.
+One public workshop for Yeti community and interested people D5.
+One presentation or technical report in APNIC blog D6.
+Setup cooperation and invite at least two campus/institute to join Yeti DNS project D7.
+Build a Yeti testbed with 25 root servers and deliver a full description of Yeti testbed.

 ```
 ### Follow-up and monitoring:
 How the research team will track progress in a manner that is appropriate for the specific research proposed.

 ```
+* Three coordinators of Yeti DNS project setup one hour conference call every one or two weeks to track the progress of project

+* In BII team we have a tickets system for specific task.
 ```

 ## Budget